ArthurHoa/deep-eknn/README.md

 ## Reference

-When using this code please cite [Hoarau, Waegeman, Quost, Destercke.
-2025]
+When using this code please cite _Not yet published_

 ### Related work